akashawa4/room-rental/IOS_AUTHENTICATION_FIX.md

 ## Conclusion

-The iOS authentication fix addresses the core issues that were causing users to get stuck during Google Sign-In on iOS devices.
-By implementing iOS-specific detection, redirect-first authentication, enhanced error handling, and clear user communication, the authentication flow now works reliably on iOS devices while maintaining compatibility with other platforms.
+The complete iOS authentication fix addresses both the initial stuck authentication issue and the post-authentication redirect loop problem.
+By implementing iOS-specific detection, redirect-first authentication, proper Firebase persistence, enhanced error handling, and robust state management, the authentication flow now works reliably on iOS devices while maintaining compatibility with other platforms.

-The solution provides a robust, user-friendly authentication experience that respects iOS security policies while ensuring users can successfully sign in to the application.
+The solution provides a robust, user-friendly authentication experience that respects iOS security policies, ensures users stay logged in after successful authentication, and prevents the frustrating experience of being redirected back to the login page.